kabornblack/Secrets/README.md

 # Secrets - Secure User Authentication and Authorization
 All levels of Authentication.
 Secrets Vault is a web application that allows users to securely authenticate, register, and access a community-driven collection of secrets and anonymous confessions.
 It provides a platform where users can share their secrets while ensuring privacy and anonymity.
+This project is inspired by the whisper App (www.whisper.sh)

 # Features:
 User Authentication: Seamlessly authenticate users using a combination of local authentication and Google OAuth 2.0.
 The user's identity is managed using Passport.js, ensuring a secure and reliable authentication process.